-Figure 6.
-The operation reliability of the siphon system over 1-to-3-year life cycle and its maintenance price for 1-year life cycle
+Figure 7.
+The operation reliability of the siphon system over the 1-to-3-year life cycle and its maintenance price for a 1-year life cycle

-- 1. The operational reliability for N1K0R and N1K1R is 0.999 and 1.000, respectively.
-As shown in Figure 6, the increase of the life cycle or the increase of the redundancy almost have no impact on the operational reliability for the reparable system.
-On the contrary, such impact is significant on the operational reliability for the non-repairable system.
-By increasing the redundancy, the operational reliability of the siphon system is increased from 0.683 to 0.855 for the 1-year life cycle.
-The overall increase rate is around 24% for the life cycle from 1 year up to 3 years. - 2.
-The total average maintenance price and the standard deviation are close under the scenarios of the non-repairable and repairable system.
+- 1. The operational reliability for SF1R and SF2R is 0.999 and 1.000, respectively.
+As shown in Figure 7, the increase of the life cycle or the increase of the safety factor almost have no impact on the reparable system's operational reliability.
+On the contrary, such an impact is significant on the operational reliability of the non-repairable system.
+By increasing the safety factor 2, the siphon system's operational reliability is increased from 0.683 to 0.855 for the 1-year life cycle.
+The overall increase rate is around 24% for the life cycle from 1 year to 3 years. - 2.
+The total average maintenance price and the standard deviation are close under the non-repairable and repairable system scenarios.
 The effect of the maintenance strategies for the non-repairable and repairable siphon system is the same.
-It should be notice that there is a maintenance worker onsite for the repairable system.
-In addition to the equipment maintenance expenditure, there will be the extra annual salary to pay for the maintenance worker.
-The total average maintenance price for the siphon system of redundancy of N=1 and K=1 is close to double the price for the siphon system without the redundancy.
+However, the total average maintenance price for the siphon system of safety factor 2 is close to double the siphon system of safety factor 1.